There are many reasons why in stargazing binoculars are useful. Here are eleven.

 9. Dim Stars

-They help with finding stars that appear dim because of the position of the Moon in the sky.
+They help with finding stars that appear dim due to the position of the Moon in the night sky.

 10. Moons of Jupiter